oussama016/youtube-downloader/README.md

 # youtube-downloader

 download video using google colab Notebook

-Fun Tool to download youtube video by simple code using pytube library
+Fun Tool to download youtube video by using simple code and  pytube library

 1- install pytube